 “One of the hundred most influential women in the history of Colombia.”—Cromos magazine

 Marvel Moreno was born in Barranquilla, Colombia, in 1939.
-She maintained a close relationship with the members of the “Barranquilla Group” including Gabriel García Márquez; these friends were decisive in her literary life, as were the authors she read in her youth, like Virginia Woolf and William Faulkner.
+She maintained a close relationship with the members of the “Barranquilla Group” including Gabriel García Márquez.
+She is well known in Colombia and is considered one of the most important Colombian writers.
 Her novel December Breeze was a finalist in the Plaza y Janés International Literary Prize in 1985 and was translated into Italian and French.
 In 1989 she received the Grinzane-Cavour prize awarded in Italy for the best foreign book.
 She died in Paris in 1995.